pakmadrasa-ops/spycoprobe/README.md

 # Spycoprobe

 Spycoprobe is a USB programmer for TI MSP430FRxxxx devices.
 It receives commands from a host application via USB and interacts with an attached target device by bit-banging TI's Spy-Bi-Wire (SBW) protocol.
-The Spycoprobe firmware runs on Raspberry Pi's RP2040 microcontroller that is found on the Raspberry Pi Pico board.
+The Spycoprobe firmware runs on esp32s3 microcontroller.

 Spycoprobe should work with all MSP430X devices.
 It has been tested with MSP430FR5994 and MSP430FR2433.